BruceGitHub/Q-A/To-Learn.md

  - [lean]
 published: true
 ---

+Some centences:
+- 2020/02/06 - ES / DDD
+  - what you see is what you write"
+  - For a lot of use cases anomalies should be "detectable" instead of "preventable".
+Embracing that idea leads to an easier design experience when dealing with more than one entity (in Helland speak).

 Some links:
 - 2020/02/06 - https://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf
   - Jill Nicola, M. M. (2002ll).
 Streamlined Object Modelling.
 Prentice H. -p.23